P0232: Fuel Pump Secondary Circuit - High

 What are the most common causes of P0232?

-The most common causes of P0232 are: Fuel pump relay stuck closed, Short circuit in wiring, Faulty fuel pump driver module, Wiring harness damage, ECU fault.
+The most common causes of P0232 are: Faulty fuel pump relay (stuck or shorted), Short to voltage in the fuel pump control wiring, Failed fuel pump driver module, Corroded or damaged connectors in the circuit, Faulty fuel pump (internal short), Wiring chafed against the body or harness short, Faulty PCM/ECM (rare).
 The specific cause varies by vehicle.

 How much does it cost to fix P0232?